RemiST-2159019/VPET-glTF-Integration/README.md

 ![Animationsinstitut R&D](.doc/img/main/logo_rnd.jpg)

-VPET is a development by Filmakademie Baden-Wuerttemberg, Animationsinstitut R&D Labs in the scope of the EU funded Project Dreamspace (610005), the EU funded project  SAUCE (780470) and funds on the own behalf of Filmakademie Baden-Wuerttemberg.
+VPET is a development by Filmakademie Baden-Wuerttemberg, Animationsinstitut R&D Labs in the scope of the EU funded Projects MAX-R (101070072), SAUCE (780470), Dreamspace (610005) and funds on the own behalf of Filmakademie Baden-Wuerttemberg.